REVIEW - Adare Manor, Ireland's rejuvenated masterpiece - bunkered.co.uk

 For me, the back nine is the superior nine.
 That’s no slight on the front.
 It’s just that the back is less ‘open’, which I like, with more memorable holes.

 Of those, the 15th is a clear stand-out.
-A driveable par-4, it is dominated by the River Maigue, which runs the length of the right-hand side.
+A driveable par-4, it is dominated by the River Maigue, which runs all the way down the right-hand side.

 It's classic ‘risk and reward’ stuff.
 It should be an easy birdie; it could just as easily yield a double.
 It’s hard not to imagine the havoc it could wreak in the Ryder Cup.